 Find and switch to a better energy deal in minutes

 What is a smart meter and how does it work?

 Smart meters are a next generation meter for both gas and electricity.
 They are a replacement for standard meters, which use technology created decades ago and require households track their own readings and submit them to suppliers if they want accurate bills.

 Smart meters use a secure national communication network (called the DCC) to automatically and wirelessly send your actual energy usage to your supplier.
 This means households will no longer rely on estimated energy bills or have to provide their own regular readings.

 Smart meters will also come with an in-home display.
 This display gives the household real-time usage info, including kWh use and cost.

 What are the benefits of having a smart meter?

-There are two main benefits to smart meters:
+According to Smart Energy GB, there are several benefits to smart meters:

 - More accurate bills Smart meters mean the end of estimated bills, the end of having to remember to provide meter readings and/or have a stranger come into your home to read your meter.